 Efficient public transportation can play a key role in a sustainable energy future.
 So why is it not already a major effort in the United States?

 This electric car could cause a significant shift in the paradigm of green transportation.
-If it moves from concept to reality.

 Consider buying a 'neighborhood electric vehicle' (NEV) for short trips around your neighborhood.